-Among these plants the Junipers stand out.
+Among these plants, Juniper trees stand out.
 These tough, reliable evergreens thrive in cold or heat, in almost all soils, and look great all year round.
 They need no maintenance, unless you want to trim them for extra neatness, and most of all, they add interesting colors through their foliage.
 There are many different junipers, collected from around the world, both spreading and upright.
 For a reliable upright form, with excellent blue foliage color and dense growth, look no further than the Blue Point Juniper.

 The Blue Point Juniper has proved its worth for the last 50 years, and it remains the number-one choice, with foliage of a striking silver-blue color all year round.
 It grows steadily, adding 6 to 12 inches each year, and reaching 10 to 12 feet in just 10 years.
 Like all conifers it will continue to grow for its whole life, so its ultimate size depends on age.
 When young it is narrow, and very upright, but over time it will become broader and more substantial, until its width is about two-thirds of its height.
 Of course, it can easily be trimmed from time to time to keep a narrower profile.